heshanxiu/heshanxiu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
+I am a Computer Science undergraduate student at UCLA.
+My research interest lies in Natural Language Processing (NLP).
+More specifically, I am interested in knowledge-enhanced natural language generation (NLG), machine commonsense, and event information.

+During my undergraduate study, I work with Professor [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/) on structural learning of vision-and-language models.
-I am a Computer Science undergraduate student at UCLA conducting Natural Language Processing research, working with Professor [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).
-Previously, I had the fortune to work with Professor [Jonathan May](https://www.isi.edu/~jonmay/) and Professor [Muhao Chen](https://muhaochen.github.io) at USC, ISI as a summer intern.
+In summer 2021, I had the fortune to work with Professor [Jonathan May](https://www.isi.edu/~jonmay/) and Professor [Muhao Chen](https://muhaochen.github.io) at USC, ISI as an NLP intern.

+In my free time, I like reading, painting, and baking.